Beginner writer mistakes I made (so you don’t have to)

 The importance isn’t necessarily that a lot of stuff happens to further the plot.
 Your characters could be learning important information or skills that come useful later on or we might be learning something impotant about your characters or settings.
 If you can remove a scene and it doesn’t affect your readers’ understanding of your story at all, you don’t need that scene.

 Mind you, it doesn’t have to be obvious straight away why the scene or the information provided is important.
 But it DOES need to come up later on.
 You might not consciously realise it, but readers assume everything in the story is relevant.
 As the old saying goes, if you introduce a gun at the beginning of the story, it needs to be shot before the story ends.
 (Likewise, if someone is going to get shot, you’d better be showing that gun well before it’s actually needed!)
-In Jane Austen’s Emma, there’s a scene where they’re talking about someone’s dream in great detail, which can be very annoying for a reader, but later on, it turns out this was completely relevant after all.

 How to fix filler scenes

-First you have to evaluate each of your scenes.
+First, you have to evaluate each of your scenes.
 What is the purpose of the scene?
 If you’re not sure, imagine you remove it completely.
 Would it change the reading experience and your reader’s understanding of your story and characters?
 If yes, leave it.
 If not, you have two options: remove the scene or change it.

 Inconsistent point of view